YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

-Female Hairline Transplant: Softness, Shape, and Natural Design
+Female Hairline Softness and Natural Design

 The decision has to be careful.
-Female hairline surgery can be very rewarding, but it should be conservative, personal, and diagnosis-led.
+Female hairline surgery can be very rewarding, but it should be conservative, personal, and diagnosis led.
 I look at whether we are softening the frame, lowering a naturally high forehead, or rebuilding hair that was actually lost, because those are not the same operation.

 Natural hairline design matters deeply in women because the hairline is part of facial expression.
 It affects how the forehead, eyebrows, temples, and cheekbones are seen together.
 A line that looks strong in a drawing can look heavy in real life.